top of page

 Documentary - Blessed are the Immigrants

 The United States is a nation of immigrants.
-This is not mythical propaganda but simple statistical fact.
+This is not mythical propaganda.
+It is statistical fact.
 Ninety percent of the U.S. population are decedents of immigrants.
 What isn't fact is the idea that America has always welcomed immigrants.
 Each influx of new Americans have faced their own wave of anti-immigrant bigotry and even violence.

-"Blessed are the Immigrants" takes us on a historical rewind through the good, bad, and sometimes very ugly story of coming to America.
-"Blessed" compares and contrasts our melting pot past with our very anti-immigrant present searching for common ground and a continued hope that our nation of immigrants desire.
+"Blessed are the Immigrants" takes the audience on a historical rewind through the good, bad, and sometimes very ugly story of coming to America.
+"Blessed" examines our melting pot past through mass migration and slavery.
+This film compares and contrasts 20th century migration and how it has evolved to its very anti-immigrant present, and the resurgence of of an open racism at the highest levels of power.

 Documentary - Our Forgotten Rose